 The practice of calling upon the name of the Lord continues in the New Testament.
 Acts 7:59 records how Stephen called upon the Lord’s name as he was being stoned.
 Note 1 on Acts 2:21 in the New Testament Recovery Version is a wonderful and full note tracing this practice throughout the whole Old and New Testaments, and is worth reading.

 Today, we can call on the Lord’s name throughout the day by saying, “Oh Lord Jesus,” or “Lord Jesus, I love You.”
 Each time we audibly call on His name, we drink of the living water.

 3. Make his deeds known among the people

 We can also drink by making Christ’s deeds known among people.
 He’s done so much that we can speak to others about!
 He came to this earth and lived a perfect life; He died for the sins of all mankind; He resurrected and ascended; He became a life-giving Spirit to give us eternal life; and He produced the church as His Body through His death and resurrection.

-We can speak to our neighbors, our classmates, our family, and the people we meet during the day.
+We can speak to our neighbors, our classmates, our family, and other people we meet during the day.
 As we speak to them, we minister Christ to them, and at the same time, we take a life-giving drink.
-Our speaking to make the Lord’s deeds known to others is an effective and wonderful way for us to drink the living water.
+Our making the Lord’s deeds known to others is an effective and wonderful way for us to drink the living water.

 Perhaps we feel dry because we haven’t spoken to anyone for a while about Christ.
 But when we open our mouth to tell someone about Him, we ourselves take a drink and are watered and refreshed by the living water.